 Q. What is the difference between Japa and meditation?

 A. The main difference between meditation and Japa is that meditation is the complete silence of our mind (sit quietly and practice) while Japa brings our mind to a 1-pointed state.
-However, while practising Japa meditation, we either create positive habit patterns or negative habit patterns.
+However, while practicing Japa meditation, we either create positive habit patterns or negative habit patterns.

 Q. What happens when we do Japa?